accordproject/techdocs/docs/ref-logic-stdlib.md

 ---
-id: version-0.12.0-ergo-stdlib
+id: ref-logic-stdlib
-title: Standard Libraries
+title: Ergo Libraries
-original_id: ergo-stdlib
 ---

 The following libraries are provided with the Ergo compiler.